hakonrossebo/fsim-map/README.md

 # Elm App

+This is a frontend/starter page for https://github.com/kristoffer-dyrkorn/flightsimulator

+The purpose is to provide an easy way to navigate to a start position in the flight simulator.

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

 Below you will find some information on how to perform basic tasks.